Toman Brod

-Toman Brod (born 18 January 1929) is a Czech historian, Holocaust survivor, and former member of the Communist Party turned anti-communist dissident.
+Toman Brod (18 January 1929 – 23 May 2026) was a Czech historian, Holocaust survivor, and member of the Communist Party turned anti-communist dissident.

 Biography

 Brod was born in Prague on 18 January 1929 to an assimilated Jewish family, who lived in an apartment near the Vltava river.
 Before World War II, Brod considered himself to be Czech, but following the Munich Agreement and the Nuremberg Laws, he felt like he did not belong anywhere.
 As it became more difficult for Jewish citizens to do everyday activities, the Brods received help from their longtime cook, Anna Kopská, and some other Christians.

 During the Holocaust

 On 27 July 1942 Brod was deported to Terezín along with his brother and mother.
 Brod lived in one of the boys' dormitories and attended school classes, in which the teachers attempted to protect the children from the reality of life in the ghetto.
 Brod and his brother were able to visit their mother most afternoons.
 Kopská sent care packages to the family while they were in Terezín.
 In 1943, Brod was deported to Auschwitz, where he was assigned to a children's bunk in the Family Camp.
 The liquidation of the family camp was scheduled for June, six months after their arrival.
 The boys were sentenced to die, but Josef Mengele selected some of the boys for work, including Brod.
 He subsequently escaped Auschwitz by sneaking onto a transport with his friends to the Gross-Rosen Camp.